Hall Caine: Start of literary career

 In 1886 Mary and Caine travelled to Scotland to watch Irving when he was on tour in Edinburgh where they covertly married on 3 September under Scottish law by declaration before witnesses.
 Mary became a devoted wife, reading all his work, advising and criticising when appropriate and was his first secretary.

 Two of Caine's sonnets, Where Lies the Land! and After Sunset, were included in William Sharp's 1886 anthology Sonnets of this Century.
 Publisher Walter Scott engaged Eric Robertson, Caine's former roommate, to edit a series entitled Great Writers.
 Aware of the study Caine had already made of Coleridge, Robertson asked Caine to contribute a brief biography of the poet to the series.
 In three weeks Caine wrote Life of Coleridge, published in 1887.
 November the same year The Deemster was published in three volumes by Chatto & Windus.
 It was set in 18th century Isle of Man, where the title of Deemster is given to the Island's judges.
 The plot includes the story of a fatal fight, with the body being taken out to sea only to float back to land the next day.
 It ran to more than fifty English editions and was translated into every major European language.
 Caine sent a copy of the novel to Wilson Barrett as he suited the main character, then set to work adapting his novel into a stage version called Ben-my-Chree, Manx for 'Girl of my Heart'.
 Irving, after reading the book, saw potential in it, himself playing the Bishop.
 The play opened at the Princess Theatre on 17 May 1888 and ran for a profitable nine weeks.
 It was a popular staple on Barratt's provincial and international tours for several years afterwards and was successfully produced by others to whom he licensed the rights.
 An appreciative Caine acknowledged Barratt's substantial contribution by naming him co-writer.

 Middle years

 First visit to Iceland

 The first title published by Heinemann was Caine's 1890 three-volume novel The Bondman, a plot of revenge and romance set in the late 18th century Isle of Man and Iceland.
 It commences with the story of a seaman who marries the daughter of Iceland's Governor-General, abandoning her before the birth of their child.
 Between June and November 1889 it was serialised in the Isle of Man Times, General Advertiser and several provincial newspapers.
-Accompanied by Mary, Caine made a research visit to Iceland in August 1889, during which he made a seventy-mile round day trip from Reykjavik to Krysuvik.
+Accompanied by Mary, Caine made a research visit to Iceland in August 1889, during which he made a seventy-mile round day trip from Reykjavík to Krýsuvík.
 William Heinemann was so pleased with initial sales, eventually selling almost half a million copies, that he named his company's telegraphic address after the novel's main character, "Sunlocks".